Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

     behavior.

-2. Product details: This includes product ID and product category, which can be used to analyze sales by category, identify popular products and the relationship between products purchased.
+2. Product details: This includes product ID and product category, which can be used to analyze sales by category, identify popularly products and the relationship between products purchased.

 3. Purchase amount: This variable provides information on the amount